Alok-2002/Smart_Alcohol_Detection_And_Engine_Locking_Project/README.md

 - [Alok Sharma](https://linkedin.com/in/alok-sharma2002-)
 - [Sanskriti Yadav](https://linkedin.com/in/)

-We, Alok Sharma and Sanskriti Yadav, collaborated on this project as a Minor Project during our college studies.
+We, `Alok Sharma` and `Sanskriti Yadav`, collaborated on this project as a Minor Project during our college studies.

 ## Table of Contents